Rupert Paines

 Contact Details

-Rupert has considerable trial experience both as sole counsel and within larger teams.
+Rupert has considerable trial experience, both as sole counsel and within a team.
 He is also frequently involved in appellate litigation, appearing in the Supreme Court and Privy Council on seven occasions since 2015.

 Specialisms